rmwc/rmwc/src/icon/README.md

 ## Setup

 Icons are not part of the official material-components-web spec, but they are referenced many times in the documentation.
 RMWC provides a declarative way to use icons.
 Note that RMWC does not ship with any icons of its own.
-You can include [Material Icons](https://material.io/icons/), any other font icon set, use SVGs, or your own images.

-By default, the Icon component will attempt to detect the strategy for the icon you are embedding.
-For example, it assumes if pass something that starts with `http://` to the `icon` prop that you are attempting to load an image and will render it accordingly.
-Beacuse of ambiguity with ligatures verses icons added using classNames, you might have to explicitly set the strategy by passing it in as an option, or setting it as a global default using the `RMWCProvider`.`RMWCProvider` provides other global icon options.
-Please see the "Provider" section for more detail.
+Make sure you include an icon set!
+You can use any one you want, but Google's Material Icons are available through open source.
+Follow Google's developer guide to get them setup with your app. https://google.github.io/material-design-icons/

+There are lots of different strategies for implementing icons on the web, and the Icon component is flexible for most of them.
+Use ligatures, classNames, inline SVGs, HTML, or URLs to get icons into your app.
 The default strategy is 'ligature' which works with the material.io font icon set.

 ## Basic Usage